GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-1.md

 The `provided` scope should be used when the dependency is needed at runtime and compile time.
-However the specific jar will be supplied by the environment in which the code runs; for example a Java servlet container.
+However the specific jar will be supplied by the environment in which the code runs.
+For example, Java servlet containers such as Tomcat, Jetty, and App Engine supply `javax.servlet:javax.servlet-api`.

-- Use the smallest scope possible.
-For example, AutoValue doesn't need to use `compile` scope, and can instead use `compile-only`, since it doesn't need to appear on the classpath of consumers.